SanjayKumarAIML/LU-Decomposition/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm

-1. Import numpy library using import statement.
+### Step 1:
+Import the numpy module to use the built-in functions for calculation.

+### Step 2:
-2. From scipy package import lu_factor() and lu_solve().
+From scipy.linalg module import lu_factor and lu_solve functions for calculations.

+### Step 3:
-3. Get two inputs from user and pass it as matrix array.
+Get inputs from the user and assign the values in A and B in np.array().

-4. Find lu and pivot value of first marix using lu_factor().
+### Step 4:
+Using the lu_factor(), we can find the LU and pivot.

+### Step 5:
-5. Find solution of the matrix by using lu_solve() by passing lu, pivot values as first argument and second matrix as second argument.
+Call the lu_solve function by passing lu and pivot as first argument and B as second argument.

+### Step 6:
-6. Print the solution.
+Print the variable.

+### Step 7:
+End the program.

 ## Program:
 ```